mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 >The `console.log` may be removed.
 Added here to enable `Tracing` inside Browser Developer's Tool `Console` output window.

-### When replacing the Menu, how to obtain the Active Function Keys?
+### When replacing the Panel, how do you obtain the Active Function-Keys?

 If the [DdsFunctionKeys](http://localhost:4000/reference/asna-qsys-expo/expo-tags/dds-function-keys-tag-helper.html) is chosen with its `location` property with the value 'Hidden', there is a simple [API](https://en.wikipedia.org/wiki/API) that can be used to retrieve the Application's *Active Function Keys* for the Page.